Advanced Command Line Tutorial¶

 ls that the operating system is running when you use those commands.
 And later on, you’ll spend a lot of time using the commands

-git, which is just a way of asking the operating system to execute those programs.
+git, which are just ways of asking the operating system to execute those programs.

 python my_file.py, you are calling the program